Lebanon:Operations of the Islamic Resistance on Sunday, Augu...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 6:15 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:15 p.m. the Ruwaiset Al-Qarn Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters successfully executed the first stage of their response to the “Israeli” aggression on the southern suburb of Beirut [Dahiyeh], which resulted in the martyrdom of the esteemed jihadi leader, Sayyed Fouad Shokor and several civilians.
+This response targeted various “Israeli” barracks and sites to facilitate the passage of offensive drones deep into the entity.
+The Islamic Resistance also launched over 320 Katyusha rockets towards the following “Israeli” sites: “Meron” Base, “Neve Ziv” Barracks, “Ga'aton” Base, Al-Zaoura Barracks, Al-Sahl Base, "Kela" Barracks in the occupied Syrian Golan, "Yoav" Camp Base in the occupied Syrian Golan, Nafah Base in the occupied Syrian Golan, "Yarden" Base in the occupied Syrian Golan, "Ein Zeitim" Base, and "Ramot Naftali" Barracks.

+- The Islamic Resistance fighters initiated a significant aerial operation deep within the “Israeli” entity, involving a large number of offensive drones targeting “Ein Shemer” [a multi-layered air defense missile base] and “Glilot” [the Aman military intelligence base].
+This operation marks the second phase of the Arbaeen Day Operation, launched in response to the brutal “Israeli” aggression on the southern suburbs of Beirut, which resulted in the martyrdom of the esteemed jihadi leader, Sayyed Fouad Shokor and several civilians.

-- The Islamic Resistance fighters targeted at 6:50 p.m. the espionage equipment at the “Misgav Am” Site with the appropriate weapons, scoring direct hits and destroying the equipment.
+- The Islamic Resistance fighters targeted at 3:00 p.m. a technical device at the Al-Manara Site with an offensive drone scoring a direct hit and destroying the device.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the village of Aita Al-Shaab, the Islamic Resistance fighters targeted buildings used by “Israeli” troops in the “Shtula” settlement with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted the Al-Raheb Site with artillery shells, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}